rduenasf/birding/docs/birds/yerwar.md

 scientific_name: "Setophaga coronata"
 order: "Passeriformes"
 family: "Parulidae (New World Warblers)"
 description: "Setophaga coronata is a species of bird in the Parulidae (New World Warblers) family.
-It has been observed 42 times.
+It has been observed 53 times.
+It has been photographed.
 It has been recorded."
 species_group: "Wood-Warblers"
 species_code: "yerwar"

 sidebar_position: 432
-sidebar_class_name: " has-audio"
+sidebar_class_name: "has-photo has-audio"
 tags:
   - Passeriformes
   - Parulidae (New World Warblers)
   - Wood-Warblers
-  - Needs Photo
+  - Has Photo
   - Has Audio
 ---